OctopusDeploy/blog/blog/2021-12/deploying-to-cassandra/index.md

 This post shows you how to deploy database changes to a Cassandra server using Octopus Deploy and [Liquibase](https://liquibase.org).

 ## Sample project: Sakila
-This post uses the [Sakila](https://bitbucket.org/octopussamples/sakila/src/master/) project as the example.
+This post uses the [Sakila](https://bitbucket.org/octopussamples/sakila/src/master/) sample project.
 The Sakila project contains examples of deploying the Sakila database to different database servers using different database deployment technologies.

 The [Cassandra](https://bitbucket.org/octopussamples/sakila/src/master/src/liquibase/cassandra/) folder contains an XML file that has been built for use with Liquibase products to create the tables in the keyspace.